 Summary of the project

-CredHub is an identity and credentials management website service that gives users full control over their own personal data and credentials.
-It relies on either an API or physical confirmation to obtain the information needed as well as using blockchain to provide secure, easy to verify credentials.
+CredHub is an identity and credentials management and website service that gives users full control over their personal data and credentials.
+It relies on either an API or physical confirmation to verify each ID or credential with the issuing organization.
+It uses blockchain smart contracts and data storage for the user to establish and maintain their credentials and to provide secure verified credentials to outside parties.

 What problem the project aims to solve or what niche it intends to fill. e.g., why would someone who to use your project.

+The problem : We as a society are transitioning our lives to the digital world, but our IDs and credentials are still in paper form.
+CredHub aims to solve this problem.

+Why would someone want to use CredHub :

 Accessibility and convenience

-Security and Privacy of sensitive data
+Security and privacy of sensitive data

-Organized personal information that is easy to track thanks to the Blockchain technology.
+Organized personal information that is easy to track thanks to the blockchain technology

-Reduction in the amount of paperwork needed to get a task done.
+Reduction in the amount of paperwork needed to get a task done

-One stop shop for all (simplification of daily tasks) => saving time and energy
+One-stop shop for all verification needs and simplification of daily tasks, which saves time and energy

 Quicker processing